22 Products You’ll Waste Money Buying at Warehouse Clubs

 Seldom-Used Household Products

-Before stocking up at warehouse clubs on household products you only need infrequently, consider the size of your home, Offers.com's McGrath suggests.
+Before stocking up at warehouse clubs on household products you only need infrequently, consider the size of your home, Offers.com’s McGrath suggests.
 Buying carpet/upholstery cleaner, plumbing clog remover, air freshener and other seldom-used products, either in multi-packs or in large containers, will just take up valuable storage space underneath your kitchen or bathroom sinks, she adds.
-You might even forget you stored them there and end up not using them for months at a time, if at all.
+You might even forget you stored them there and end up not using them at all.
 For everyday shoppers, big-box retailers are the better option for purchasing these types of household products in smaller quantities, McGrath advises.

-If you've ever suffered from an unexpected headache only to discover that you're out of ibuprofen (Advil) or acetaminophen (Tylenol), stocking up on a bulk-size bottle of pills during your next warehouse club trip may seem like a smart idea.
+If you’ve ever suffered from an unexpected headache only to discover that you're out of ibuprofen (Advil) or acetaminophen (Tylenol), stocking up on a bulk-size bottle of pills during your next warehouse club trip may seem like a smart precaution.
 But keep in mind that unless you have a medical reason to use such products on a daily basis or have multiple people in your home using them, you might not get through that entire 750-count bottle of pills before they expire, warns consumer savings expert Andrea Woroch.
+“To save money, purchase the generic version from your local big box store or drugstore in smaller containers,” says Woroch.

-Should you consider using pain meds beyond the expiration date stated on the bottle, note that they can lose potency over time.
+Pain meds can lose potency over time.
 This can make them less effective per the recommended dosage.
-In fact, Advil recommends consumers stop using any expired bottles of their products for just that reason.
+And here’s a major point: Advil recommends consumers stop using any expired bottles of their products for just that reason.

 Dips and Spreads

-Like to keep your pantry stocked with snacks for binge-watching a new Netflix series?
-Then you may be enticed to buy that huge tub of hummus or artichoke dip at your warehouse club of choice.
+Like to keep your pantry stocked with snacks for binge-watching a new streaming series or powering through all nine seasons of “The Office” again?
+Then you may be enticed to buy that huge tub of hummus or Buffalo wing dip at your warehouse club of choice.
 Yes, you get more for the money.
-However, will you have eaten that entire 40-ounce container of hummus by the time you're done watching the latest season of "Unsolved Mysteries" in just two days?
+However, will you have eaten that entire 40-ounce container of hummus by the time you’re done catching up on “Yellowjackets” in just two days?
 Let's hope not.

 Unless you’re buying food for a party or have a large family, you should only buy refrigerated hummus, cheese dip and salsa in smaller quantities, consumer savings expert Woroch recommends.
 That’s because these are perishable food items that go bad after a specified amount of time once opened.
 For example, the packaging on Sabra brand hummus containers includes a disclaimer that states it should be consumed within seven days after opening.